-Making your own Sazon spice blend is EASY to do – and the best part, no MSG!
+Throw away those packets, making your own homemade Sazon seasoning is EASY to do – and the best part, no MSG!

 Sazon is like the magic spice blend in many of my Latin dishes.
-It's commonly found in the supermarket in small envelopes that you add to stews, beans, rice, etc. It gives yellow rice that yellow color and basically makes anything taste good!
-Goya is the most popular brand, but I stopped buying it years ago when I realized it had MSG, and started using Badia Sazon, but it's not easy to find so now I make my own which I keep stored in a small spice jar, so instead of using a packet of sazon, I use one and a half teaspoons of this in it's place.
+I often find this in the supermarket in small envelopes that you add to stews, beans, rice, etc. It gives yellow rice that yellow color and basically makes anything taste good!
+While Goya is the most popular brand, but I stopped buying it years ago when I realized it had MSG.
+Alternatively, I started using Badia Sazon, but it’s not easy to find.
+Now I just make my own which I keep stored in a small spice jar.
+So instead of using a packet of sazon, I use one and a half teaspoons of this in its’ place.

 The key ingredient in this spice mix is ground annatto (achiote), the spice that gives yellow rice that yellow color.
 Annatto is comes from the seeds of achiote tree.
 In India, it’s referred to as sindoor, and in the Philippines, it is called atsuete.
 I can find it in hispanic markets, but you can also find it on Amazon.
 If you can’t find this, turmeric would be a good substitute.